Solway Lass Whitsundays

 Why is everyone talking about the Solway Lass Whitsundays?

-Though she was constructed over 100 years ago in 1902, the breathtaking vessel is still a winner with her brassed wood and attention to detail following a full refurbishment recently.
-And Solway Lass really is a vision of yesteryear as a timber schooner with 2 masts and magnificent sails which reach an incredible height.
+Though she was constructed over 115 years ago in 1902, the breathtaking vessel, Solway Lass, is still a winner with her brassed wood and attention to detail.
+Recently refurbished, Solway Lass really is a vision of yesteryear as a timber schooner with 2 masts and magnificent sails which reach an incredible height.

-Her eventually fate saw Solway Lass wind up in the Whitsundays where she still is today; serving as an overnight sailing trip taking 32 passengers around the islands for an enjoyable experience, with most guests choosing the trip because of her incredible history.
+Her eventual fate saw Solway Lass wind up in the Whitsundays where she still is today; serving as an overnight sailing trip taking 32 passengers around the islands for an enjoyable experience, with most guests choosing the trip because of her incredible history.
+She has rooms below deck, where the guests sleep, and her sails still fly above as she cruises around the Whitsunday Islands.